 How to Market on LinkedIn

-Don’t be fooled.
-LinkedIn is still a social media outlet, you can still post content, engage with readers, and promote your company/client in much the same way as on Facebook.
+Don't be fooled.
+LinkedIn is still a social media outlet; you can still post content, engage with readers, and promote your company/client in much the same way as on Facebook.
 The difference comes when you build your target persona.
-LinkedIn is where the C-suite networks.
-It’s where the decision makers at some of the biggest international companies have a presence.
-All this means that you need to fine-tune your presence to match who you’re likely to find here.
+When looking at Social Media for B2B, LinkedIn is where the C-suite networkers are.
+It's where the decision-makers at some of the biggest international companies have a presence.
+All this means you must fine-tune your presence to match who you will likely find here.

 Some facts about LinkedIn to start us off: